corissa201/advJava/src/java112/utilities/README.md

 # Utilities for all projects .

-This is where we'll save all the lab files for the first project.
+This is where we will have utility type code that can be use in all projects.